Business Social Security Number: Everything You Need to Know

 In this case, your EIN functions as a Social Security number for your business.
 You may run into a problem trying to get credit cards this way, though, because credit card issuers tend to hesitate to issue business credit cards based solely on an EIN.
 When you apply for a credit card using only an EIN, the issuer can't run a personal credit check on you because you haven't provided your Social Security number.
 Using this technique also prevents the credit card issuer from requiring that you personally guarantee your business credit card spending.

 If you need help with a business Social Security number, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.